chrislewis/unfinagled/README.md

 unfinagled
 ==========

-An experimental module for using unfiltered as a finagle frontend
+Unfinagled is an experimental module for using [unfiltered](https://github.com/unfiltered/unfiltered) as a [finagle](https://github.com/twitter/finagle) frontend.